Christina Greer: Life

 Greer was born to Gloria and Theodore Greer.
+She comes from four generations of teachers.
 Her sister is physician Florencia Greer Polite.
 She attended high school in the Chicago metropolitan area.
 Greer earned a B.A. from Tufts University.
 James M. Glaser introduced her to the field of political science and served as an undergraduate mentor.
 She completed a M.A.
 M.Phil. and Ph.D. in political science from Columbia Graduate School of Arts and Sciences.
 Her 2008 dissertation was titled, Black Ethnicity: Identity, Participation, and Policy.
 Robert Y. Shapiro was her doctoral advisor.
+During her doctoral studies, her research began to center on the intersections of race, immigration, and political behavior within the black community in the United States.